 - Promoting policies which encourage diversity and equal opportunities in the field

-The current Association was formed in January 2007 by the merger of two previous subject sector associations – MeCCSA and the Association of Media Practice Educators (AMPE).
-MeCCSA had been founded in 1999 from another merger of two associations in the field.
-AMPE was also founded in 1999, after the emerging tertiary sector of media practice education organised to represent and help develop practice issues in both teaching and researching media.
+The current Association was formed in January 2007 by the merger of two previous subject sector associations.
+MeCCSA had been founded in 1999 from another merger of two associations in the field; the Association of Media Practice Educators (AMPE) had also been founded in 1999, after the emerging tertiary sector of media practice education organised to represent and help develop practice issues in both teaching and researching media.
 By 2005 it was recognised that collaborative working could be enhanced by closer ties, and both organisations held their first joint annual conference in 2005 at the University of Lincoln.
-A merger proposal was passed by both AGMs at the 2006 Leeds Metropolitan University conference, and the new MeCCSA came into being at the University of Coventry in 2007.
+A merger proposal was passed by both AGMs at the 2006 Leeds Metropolitan University conference, and the new MeCCSA came into being at Coventry University in 2007.